 3. Create an action plan and highlight areas that need more research

 Employers should develop an overall engagement plan that goes beyond simply monitoring engagement scores for the best results.
-Before conducting an employee engagement survey, it is ideal to develop an employee engagement plan.
+Before conducting an employee engagement survey with an NPS survey tool, it is ideal to develop an employee engagement plan.
 Use analysis to create engagement action plans at the team and business levels, and use deep-dive surveys to identify important issue areas for additional investigation.

 These five elements will be detailed in a good plan: